EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 #### Exploration

 The [notebook itself](https://github.com/kamilc/endpoint-blog-nlp/blob/master/notebooks/scratch.ipynb) feels more like a scratch pad than an exploratory data analysis.
-You can see that it's very informal and doesn't include much of the exploration or visualization.
-You're likely not to omit those in more real-world code.
+You can see that it’s very informal and doesn’t include much of the exploration or visualization.
+You’re likely not to omit those in more real-world code.

-I used it to validate if the model would work at all.
+I used it to ensure the model would work at all.
 I then was able to grab portions of the code and paste it directly into step definitions.

 #### Implementation

 ##### Step 1: Source blog articles

-The blog's articles are stored on [GitHub](https://github.com/EndPointCorp/end-point-blog) in Markdown files.
+The blog’s articles are stored on [GitHub](https://github.com/EndPointCorp/end-point-blog) in Markdown files.

-Our first pipeline task will need to either clone the repo or pull from it if it's present in the pipeline's shared volume.
+Our first pipeline task will need to either clone the repo or pull from it if it’s present in the pipeline’s shared volume.

-We'll use the Kubernetes [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) as the cross-step volume.
-What's nice about it is that it's easy to peek into the volume during development to see if the data artifacts are being generated correctly.
+We’ll use the Kubernetes [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) as the cross-step volume.
+What’s nice about it is that it’s easy to peek into the volume during development to see if the data artifacts are being generated correctly.

-In our example here, I'm hardcoding the path on my local system:
+In our example here, I’m hardcoding the path on my local system:

 ```yaml
 # ...